anunna/blackarch-wiki/install_guide.md

 ### blackarch-installer

-The standard installer for BlackArch Linux is a guided CLI installer which might seem difficult to many users trying out BlackArch Linux.
-However, it is a guided installer with a series of options for you to select, or accept the defaults selected by the BlackArch team.
+The standard installer for BlackArch Linux is a guided CLI installer.
+While it may appear daunting to some users trying out BlackArch Linux, it offers a series of options for customization.
+You can either select your preferences or simply accept the defaults chosen by the BlackArch team.

 The [blackarch-installer](https://github.com/BlackArch/blackarch-installer) can be installed from the BlackArch repository as well.
 ```